Optophys-Lab/Datastructure_documentation/gui_documentation/AdminCommander.md

 1. Enter the key in the Admincommander
 2. Save

-After saving the key, the programm will try to connect and thus verify the key.
-If everything worked as expected the key will be stored in
+After saving the key, the program will try to connect and thus verify the key.
+If everything worked as expected the key will be stored in *user_config.json*.

 ## Adding Users
 Here you can register new users of the database.
 IMPORTANT! those are not user which connect to the [DB](#db-configuration)